Bessels Green

 Bessels Green is a village now incorporated into the built-up area of Sevenoaks in Kent, England.
 It is on the north-western outskirts of Sevenoaks, in the parish of Chevening.
-At the 2011 Census the village population was included in the civil parish of Sundridge with Ide Hill.
-The busy trunk route of the A25 runs through the centre of the village.
+A busy trunk route, the A25, runs through the centre of the village.

-Bessels Green has a village green and one public house, the King's Head.
-The brightly coloured painted cottages on the eastern side of the green form a colourful backdrop to traffic passing through the village on the busy A25 and are part of some of the iconic street and country scenes of the Sevenoaks area.
-There are two churches; the Bessels Green Unitarian Meeting House (built 1716) and the Bessels Green Baptist Church (c.
+Bessels Green has a village green and a public house, the King's Head.
+There are two churches: the Bessels Green Unitarian Meeting House (built 1716) and the Bessels Green Baptist Church (c.
 1771).
-There is easy accessibility to 3 primary schools, Chevening C.E.P Primary school, Riverhead Infants School and Amherst Junior School.
+Three primary schools are nearby: Chevening C.E.P.
+Primary school, Riverhead Infants School and Amherst Junior School.